christoga/area.py/README.md

 # Area
-This script came when I'm learning logical algorithm, That is the reason why I create this python script😋
+This script came when I'm learning logical algorithm, That is the reason why I create this python script😋 <br>
 This python script is useful for counting the area of a shape😏

 ## Shape